rinpharma/r-pharma/content/home/welcome.md

 industry oriented, collegial event focused on the use of R in the development of pharmaceuticals.

-R/Pharma in-person roundtable will be held at posit::conf on Sep 18.
+The R/Pharma in-person roundtable at posit::conf on Sep 18 is fully booked.
+To join the waiting list, please send a message here: https://rinpharma.com/contact/

 R/Pharma virtual will run Oct 24-26 with workshops the week prior.
 The call for talks is now closed.
-Conference agenda and registration details will follow shortly.
+Conference registration details will follow very shortly.